0atman/trebetherick.net/content/haven.md

 <img width="50%" alt="Mabyn Oaten on the balcony of _The Haven_ before it was removed in the late 1950s"
  src="https://github.com/user-attachments/assets/c9e57040-952b-4e44-8890-0ce933f7d44a" />

-Mabyn Oaten on the balcony of The Haven before the bay windows were converted into a mahogany sunroom in the late 1950s
+Mabyn Oaten on the balcony of The Haven before the bay windows were converted into a mahogany sunroom extension in the late 1950s

 ---